The Snowman and the Snowdog: Reception

 When the film was broadcast on Channel 4, on 24 December 2012, writing in The Guardian, Sam Wollaston praised the animation, but criticised the numerous similarities to the original plot.

 Video game

 A smartphone game was released by Channel 4 on 9 December 2012 for iOS and Android.
 The game was developed by Crash Lab.
 It reached number 1 in the iPhone and iPad game charts and was downloaded over 1 million times in the UK and Ireland.

 Popular culture

 In November 2016, a Christmas advert for British clothing company Barbour featured an older Billy and his dog reuniting with the Snowman and reminiscing about meeting Father Christmas.

 In November 2017, Barbour released another Christmas advert, following on from the previous one in 2016.

 A series of public art trails have been created, featuring outsize versions of the Snowdog, along with smaller Snowpups.
-To date, they've appeared in Newcastle and Tyne and Wear, Brighton and Hove, Cardiff and Ashford.
+To date, they have appeared in Newcastle and Tyne and Wear, Brighton and Hove, Cardiff and Ashford.
 After each exhibition the Snowdogs are sold at auction, with the proceeds going to local hospices.